Afghanistan on brink of universal poverty, says UN

 “A transition to new authorities, a pandemic, a drought, an oncoming winter season – each of these on their own would already pose a major challenge.
 Taken together, they form a crisis that demands urgent action,” Ms Wignaraja, who also serves as the UNDP’s director of its regional bureau for Asia and the Pacific, said.

-Ms Wignaraja has asked for international community’s support to meet the grave humanitarian crisis.
+Ms Wignaraja has asked for the international community’s support to meet the humanitarian crisis.

 The report comes shortly after the UN special envoy for Afghanistan said the country is “on the verge of an economic collapse” that will create a larger humanitarian crisis and exacerbate migration in the region and the world.